rabuu/polymoly/README.md

 # PolyMoly
-Library and tool to work with polynomials over various rings.
+Library and tool for polynomials over abstract rings.

 Work in progress.